ricsanfre/pi-cluster/docs/_docs/longhorn.md

 ---
 title: Distributed Block Storage (Longhorn)
 permalink: /docs/longhorn/
-description: How to deploy distributed block storage solution based on Longhorn in our Raspberry Pi Kubernetes Cluster.
+description: How to deploy distributed block storage solution based on Longhorn in our Pi Kubernetes Cluster.
-last_modified_at: "11-10-2022"
+last_modified_at: "26-07-2023"
 ---

 K3s comes with a default [Local Path Provisioner](https://rancher.com/docs/k3s/latest/en/storage/) that allows creating a PersistentVolumeClaim backed by host-based storage.
 This means the volume is using storage on the host where the pod is located.
 If the POD need to be started on a different node it won't be able to access the data.